With the United States continuing to try to

 rising costs of everyday living.
 Unfortunately, with so many companies scaling

-back these days, it is just as l
+back these days, it is just as likely that the

 individual gets let go from his or her job than gets a bonus or a promotion.
 In